roytang/blog/content/post/2022/01/weeknotes-01-23/index.md

         - Behind: **Legends of Tomorrow**, **Young Justice**
         - Yet to start: **The Witcher** season 2, **The Book of Boba Fett**, **Cobra Kai season 4**, **Peacemaker**
 - **Reading**: Almost done with **Leviathan Wakes by James S. A. Corey**.
 I thought I'd be done by now, but I got lazy and distracted by other things.
 - **Trivia**: We have started recording and uploading some of our Discord crossword sessions.
-Here's [the playlist](https://www.youtube.com/playlist?list=PL5c1J8DcHGjdqIys0p6qboROtUX7mKTK5) if you like that kind of think.
+Here's [the playlist](https://www.youtube.com/playlist?list=PL5c1J8DcHGjdqIys0p6qboROtUX7mKTK5) if you like that kind of thing.
 Feel free to like, subscribe and all that jazz.

 ### This coming week: